s4wave/ocpipe/GETTING_STARTED.md

 ## Understanding the Example

-The example has three files that demonstrate DSTS's core concepts:
+The example has three files that demonstrate ocpipe's core concepts:

 ### 1. Signature (`signature.ts`)